TotoroCat1/yani_poker/README.md

 5. What the script does?

 `run_report_maker.py` is a simple command line scripts that:
-* reads in two paths as arguments
+* reads in two paths as arguments (attention: the code get the two paths from the first cell in the template notebook)
 * reads in a template jupyter notebook
 * modifies the FIRST CELL of that jupyter notebook to include the paths you provided
 * saves it into a temporary jupyter notebook